davidribeiro-dev/pi-game/README.md

 > Copyright © 2024–2026 David Ribeiro (Pi Studios).
 All rights reserved.

-A Unity game project that evolved across three versions — from a tutorial-driven tabletop tennis prototype, to a multiplayer tag game built using Photon Engine, to **Vertigo**, a from-scratch rebuild using Unity netcode with an advanced movement system.
+A Unity game project that evolved across three versions — from a tutorial-driven tabletop tank prototype, to a multiplayer tag game built using Photon Engine, to **Vertigo**, a from-scratch rebuild using Unity netcode with an advanced movement system.

 ## Contents